Jen Majura

-Jennifer Majura Indrasen (born 16 June 1983) is a German former musician.
+Jennifer Majura Indrasen (born 16 June 1983) is a German musician.
 She played in the bands Knorkator (2012–2014), Equilibrium (2014), Evanescence (2015–2022), and How We End (2023–2025).
+In June 2025, she announced her retirement from the music industry.

 Biography

-Majura was born in Stuttgart, West Germany.
+Majura was born in Stuttgart, Germany.

 Majura with Equilibrium at Wacken Open Air in 2014.

-She has played in the bands Knorkator (guitarist, 2012–2014), Equilibrium (bassist, 2014) and Evanescence (guitarist, 2015–2022).

-In 2023, Majura joined the band How We End, featuring vocalists Diva Satanica (ex-Nervosa) and Jake E (Cyhra, ex-Amaranthe), guitarist Tom Naumann (Primal Fear), bassist Mitch Kunz, and drummer Adde Larsson.
+She played in the bands Knorkator (guitarist, 2012–2014), Equilibrium (bassist, 2014) and Evanescence (guitarist, 2015–2022).
+In 2023, she joined the band How We End, featuring vocalists Diva Satanica (ex-Nervosa) and Jake E (Cyhra, ex-Amaranthe), guitarist Tom Naumann (Primal Fear), bassist Mitch Kunz, and drummer Adde Larsson.
 Their debut single, "My Fighting Heart", was released in 2023.

-Majura announced her exit from the music industry on 11 June 2025.
+Majura announced her exit from the music industry on 11 June 2025, stating:

+After careful consideration, observing what is going on in this music industry, AI related developments and change in society I've come to the conclusion to step away. ...
+While time allowed me, I was able to collect an amazing amount of beautiful experiences, tours, shows, travels and moments!
+I am grateful for every bit of that, but the world has changed.
+I can confidently make up my mind to stop."